 Looking for a Vizsla Puppy???

-You should realistically plan to wait 4-6 months (or longer) for a well-bred puppy from any Reputable and Responsible Breeder.
+Realistically you should plan to wait 4-6 months (or longer) for a well-bred puppy from any Reputable and Responsible Breeder.
 Beware of breeders who always have puppies or are in the puppy business, neither is a good thing.

-If you are interested in adopting a Moonlight Vizsla Puppy use ”Contact” link and/or send an e-mail to email@example.com.
+We’re planning one litter this year, in early Fall 2014.
+If you are interested in adopting a Moonlight Vizsla Puppy please use the “Contact” link or send an e-mail to email@example.com.

 Before sending an email, please read “About A Moonlight Vizsla Puppy” (below) and the following links.
 In your intro e-mail, please describe your lifestyle and “WHY” a Vizsla.
 If you are new to the breed, read my Vizsla Information webpage.

 One liners asking about “price” or a “puppy/litter available today” will not be returned.